 This area became a productive and rather lovely orchard and we chose instead to erect a bespoke gazebo which was handmade from locally sourced oak from the nearby New Forest.
 This structure has become our ‘Orchard Room’ and a place we can sit out, relax and enjoy the fruit trees and wilder planting.

 We have productive ornamental vegetable and soft fruit gardens along with many seating areas from which to enjoy the garden and the greater landscape beyond of rolling fields and the splendid backdrop of the wooded slopes of Dean Hill.

 So the plan is now a reality but the garden’s evolution continues.
 It is a living thing that will change by the season and by the year.
 It is something we enjoy being in whether this be working or relaxing.
 But most of all it is a lovely place.
 Our lovely place.

-On 22nd May 2020, we received a Royal Horticultural Society Gold Medal in the ‘My Chelsea Garden’ competition winning the ‘Back Garden’ category.
+On 22nd May 2020, we were awarded a Royal Horticultural Society Gold Medal in the ‘My Chelsea Garden’ competition, ‘Back Garden’ category.
 The competition was held in conjunction with the BBC One Show and attracted 7,600 entries.